AudreyAcken/childrens-book-covers/README.md

 !unzip best_model.zip
 ```

+If gdown is not working, this is the link to download the model: https://drive.google.com/uc?id=16RJZ6Obc91_Upl4W32cAqHlfe48nVCa-

-## Step 3: Load the model and tokenizer
+## Step 2: Load the model and tokenizer
 ```python
 from transformers import T5ForConditionalGeneration, T5Tokenizer
 import torch